MicrosoftDocs/sql-docs/docs/connect/oledb/features/using-azure-active-directory.md

 - SQL login ID and password

 > [!NOTE]
-> When using the Azure Active Directory options with the OLE DB driver, ensure that the [Active Directory Authentication Library for SQL Server](https://go.microsoft.com/fwlink/?LinkID=513072) has been installed.
-ADAL isn't  required for the other authentication methods or OLE DB operations.
+> When using the following Azure Active Directory options with the OLE DB driver, ensure that the [Active Directory Authentication Library for SQL Server](https://go.microsoft.com/fwlink/?LinkID=513072) has been installed:
+> - Azure Active Directory login ID and password
+> - Azure Active Directory integrated authentication
+>
+> ADAL isn't  required for the other authentication methods or OLE DB operations.

 > [!NOTE]
 > Using the following authentication modes with `DataTypeCompatibility` (or its corresponding property) set to `80` is **not** supported: